Diamko94/rentals1/Business-rules.md

 - Each Line-item has its own lifecycle independent of other Line-items
 - Status transitions of one Line-item do not affect others
 - Financial calculations are performed per Line-item

+## Unit

+- Unit default status is Available
+- Status transitions of one Unit do not affect others
-- Repair is a final Line-item state.
+- Repair is a final Unit state.

 ## Deposit Logic